top of page

 The Story of Library

-Library is both a central part of children's experience at Brick and our biggest parent volunteer opportunity.
+Library is both a central part of children's experience at Brick.
 Our extensive book collection is housed in a cozy, inviting room which children visit weekly.
 A carefully curated selection of books awaits them on child-sized display shelves, and each student chooses two books to check out and take home for a week.

 Our school librarian works closely with teachers to ensure that our ever-growing collection is current and supports each classroom's curriculum and project work.
 She also coordinates with the PA Library Co-Chairs with regard to volunteer staffing and our annual Book Fair.